 JSON Fields New!

 Validate and store arbitrary JSON data in a simple CodeMirror (opens new window) editor.
-The data is automatically deserialized for you and can be
+The data is automatically deserialized for you and can be used in templates as whatever value type was stored.

 Screenshot of a JSON field interface in the Craft control panel